vightel/FloodMapsWorkshop/README.md

 7. [Optional for Haiti Demo] Install data dependencies...
 This will copy some data from S3 to your data directory for testing
   * sh getdata.sh
+  [Note: This needs to be updated for RCMRD and ICIMOD workshops]

 8. Verify Database dependencies and environment variables
   * cd $WORKSHOP_DIR/python